A fixed penalty notice (sometimes called an FPN) is an ‘on the spot’ fine for committing criminal offences such as:

 We issue fixed penalty notices to try to change offenders’ behaviour, and to resolve offences quickly without court proceedings.

 We’ll issue a fixed penalty notice whenever we witness or have evidence of an offence having been committed.
-Not all local authorities do this, but in Cambridge we take a zero-tolerance approach to environmental crime and the offences listed above.
+Not all local authorities do this, but in Cambridge we take a zero-tolerance approach to environmental crime.

 Fixed penalty notices are usually issued immediately, but they can be served through the post after the offence has occurred.